akhilachitturi1804/BigDataGroup11/README.md

 <img width="388" alt="image" src="https://user-images.githubusercontent.com/113271948/236296226-ca6d0cf6-19b1-43ce-bbd5-cb8de659361d.png">

 ### d) what is the power range that customers are looking for?
+For calculating the range of power that the customer are looking for is calculated by including the factors such as brand, body type, fuel type, color.
+Using linear regression model, we splitted the dataset with 70% as training set and 30% as testing set.
+We then calculate which power customers are looking for.

 ![WhatsApp Image 2023-05-04 at 3 35 17 PM](https://user-images.githubusercontent.com/113271948/236324755-02efac31-4aea-4da0-8511-c97bad93b02e.jpeg)